nmeum/git-shuffle/README.md

 	make

+Afterwards, the software can be installed system-wide using:

+	make install

 ## Usage

-On invocation this software performs a rebase operation beginning from the latest commit on the upstream branch for the current branch.
-The time information associated with the committer and author of affected commits is modified.
-The hour encoded in the time information is randomized.
-Future versions of this software may allow configuring this behaviour further, e.g. to also randomize commit dates.
-Randomizing time information allows keeping coding hours private.
+This tool can be invoked manually from a Git repository.
+For example, the following command would randomize timestamps of all unpushed
+commits:

+	$ git shuffle origin/HEAD..HEAD

-The tool can be employed system-wide through global `githooks(5)`.
-In order to do so, `core.hooksPath` will need to be set in `git-config(1)`.
-Additionally, a `post-commit` hook which invokes `git-shuffle` must be created.
+However, it is likely desirable to automate this process through global `githooks(5)`.
+For this purpose `core.hooksPath` will need to be set using `git-config(1)`.
+Additionally, a `post-commit` must be created which amends the previously created commit.
 For example using:

-	$ git config core.hooksPath ~/.config/git/hooks
+	$ git config --global core.hooksPath ~/.config/git/hooks
 	$ mkdir -p ~/.config/git/hooks
-	$ printf "#!/bin/sh\ngit shuffle\n" > ~/.config/git/hooks/post-commit
+	$ printf "#!/bin/sh\ngit shuffle -a\n" > ~/.config/git/hooks/post-commit
 	$ chmod +x ~/.config/git/hooks/post-commit

+## Related Work

+The [git-privacy][git-privacy repo] utility shares the same goals but has way more configuration options and is thus more complicated.
+Furthermore, it doesn't utilize [libgit2][libgit2 website].

 ## License